 Nationwide and overseas.
 Will travel New Zealand wide for collections and purchases.

-My shop is based in Auckland, New Zealand.
 I also list on a variety of international sites as well as Trade Me (NZ).
 I am one of two retail shops specializing in Victorian to Vietnam era military items.
 We have new stock arriving weekly, and also purchase collections as well as selling on behalf.

 I have been collecting for over 30 years and have an extensive personal collection, with a special interest in WWI New Zealand Badges, photos, uniforms and general history of NZ forces in WWI.
 I also enjoy collecting original German photos.